tifat58/IRR-with-CBM-RAG/README.md

 This is the official repository for the paper titled "Towards Interpretable Radiology Report Generation via Concept Bottlenecks using a Multi-Agentic RAG" accepted in the 47th European Conference for Information Retrieval (ECIR) 2025

+The clinical documentation used for RAG can be downloaded from [here](https://drive.google.com/file/d/1w8aGQQoa6UKqDO260A-5-bMUuxYZ0F5D/view?usp=sharing).

 ## Overview

 Deep learning models have advanced medical image analysis, particularly in Chest X-ray (CXR) interpretation.
 However, interpretability challenges hinder their clinical adoption.
 This study proposes a novel framework that integrates: